Godette Hotel and House

 Preservation NC, Eastern Office

-UNIQUE REDEVELOPMENT OPPORTUNITY OF HISTORIC AFRICAN AMERICAN HOTEL LOCATED JUST TWO BLOCKS FROM THE HISTORIC BEAUFORT WATERFRONT AND MINUTES FROM THE CRYSTAL COAST BEACHES, ZONED MIXED-USE!
+UNIQUE REDEVELOPMENT OPPORTUNITY OF HISTORIC AFRICAN AMERICAN HOTEL AND ADJACENT HOUSE LOCATED JUST TWO BLOCKS FROM THE HISTORIC BEAUFORT WATERFRONT AND MINUTES FROM THE CRYSTAL COAST BEACHES, ZONED MIXED-USE!

 Architectural and Historical Information